As you continue to discover more about WordPress, you may occasionally come across the term blogroll.

 http://wordpress.org/plugins/link-manager

-Use this plugin to restore the built-in Links menu on your WP dashboard, even if you upgrade to a later version of WordPress or remove all of your existing links.
+The Link Manager plugin restores the Links menu on your WordPress dashboard, even if you upgrade to a later version of WordPress or remove all of your existing links.

-Note: All this plugin does is add a single line of code to WordPress to restore the hidden feature.
-When we last checked, the plugin had not been updated for some time, but it should still work fine.
-If you don’t want to use the Link Manager plugin, then use the one below instead, or contact us for help editing your site’s template code.
+Note: All this plugin does is add a single line of template code to restore the hidden feature.
+When we last checked, the plugin had not been updated for a while, but it should still work fine.
+If you don’t want to use this plugin, then use the plugin below instead, or contact us for help editing your site’s template code.

 Simple Links